ShahzadRasool/EECBVR/README.md

 - Use the Console window in Unity to monitor logs and errors.
 - Ensure that all scripts are correctly attached to GameObjects in the scene.
 ## Additional Notes
+> [!IMPORTANT]
-- Ensure all necessary assets are loaded in the Assets folder to avoid missing references.
+> - Ensure all necessary assets are loaded in the Assets folder to avoid missing references.
-- For VR-specific features, make sure the XR Rig is properly configured and connected to compatible hardware.
+> - For VR-specific features, make sure the XR Rig is properly configured and connected to compatible hardware.
-- Audio aids and environmental settings can be adjusted through the Inspector window.
+> - Audio aids and environmental settings can be adjusted through the Inspector window.